robinmonjo/dock/README.md

 - can say a process started only when a given port is bound (if you start a web server, you may want to know when this one is ready to accept connections).
 Think container rotation during a deployment process
 - smart stdin / stdout (see the `--io` flag for more information)
 - can provide log rotation (see `--log-rotate` flag for more information)
+- authoritarian signal transmission (see `--thug` flag for more information)

 Note: `dock` may be used outside of a container, directly on a linux system